ConnorKunstek/Morph/README.md

 # Morph
-Program 3, CS335, Team based assignment, Connor Kunstek and Nick Sladic
+Program 4, CS335, Team based assignment, Connor Kunstek and Nick Sladic

+The goal of this project was to morph one image into another image to create a transform illusion.
+The transform is done by squares divided into triangles that have control points to provide data to make these image transforms

+## Known Bugs

+- Two left layers have issue with bounds rendering